 How did we come up with such a ridiculous way of providing health care in America?
 Why are we able to provide a universal education in our country but shy away from a universal health care system?
 Imagine if we had a similar lapse of judgment when we set up our education system in the United States.
 Here’s what it might have looked like. – Rachel

 In the United States the government pays the educational expenses for only the poorest families.
 The rest of Americans have to pay to educate their kids.
 But most families do not pay teachers and schools directly.
 Rather, they pay a middleman.
-Families purchase what are called “education assurance policies” sold and managed by “education assurance companies.”
+Families purchase what are called “education insurance policies” sold and managed by “education insurance companies.”

-Education assurance is quite expensive, and most American families cannot afford to pay the premiums on their own.
-About 60 percent of families work for employers who offer “education benefits”—in such cases, employers split the cost of education assurance with their employees.
+Education insurance is quite expensive, and most American families cannot afford to pay the premiums on their own.
+About 60 percent of families work for employers who offer “education benefits”—in such cases, employers split the cost of education insurance with their employees.